astralfrontier/astralfrontier.org-OLD/source/_posts/attack-from-the-stars.md

 world of Xen use one of these ship's fold engines to open a dimensional breach in the Pacific Ocean.
-They send gigantic biologically engineered monsters, called "kaiju" by the humans, through this breach to attack a war-ravaged and exhausted humanity.
-The first emerge of a kaiju is later known as "K-Day", and is documented by citizen journalists such as Hudson Platt.
+They send gigantic biologically engineered monsters, called "kaiju" by the humans, through this breach to attack a war-ravaged and exhausted humanity. ^[[Pacific Rim](http://tvtropes.org/pmwiki/pmwiki.php/Film/PacificRim)] The first emerge of a kaiju is later known as "K-Day", and is documented by citizen journalists such as Hudson Platt. ^[[Cloverfield](http://tvtropes.org/pmwiki/pmwiki.php/Film/Cloverfield)]

 By 2015, conventional military forces have proven thoroughly ineffective against kaiju incursions.
 This "Small War" causes military